-UCL Advanced Imaging Consultants (UCLAiC) undertake imaging projects on a range of fascinating heritage materials
+UCL Advanced Imaging Consultants (UCLAiC) undertake imaging projects on a range of heritage materials

-With this image data in hand, Dr Piquette, who is also an Egyptologist, was able to research the name and with the assistance of other Egyptological colleagues determine that the hieroglyphs most likely spell out “Irethoreru”.
-This relatively common name for males during the 1st millennium BCE can be translated as “The Eye of Horus is against them”.
-This name was presumably intended to protect its bearer against his enemies, although without specifying whether these enemies were material or otherworldly.
+With this image data in hand, I was able to research the name and, with the assistance of other Egyptologists, determine that the hieroglyphs most likely spell out “Irethoreru”.
+This name was relatively common among males during the 1st millennium BCE and can be translated as “The Eye of Horus is against them”.
+The name was presumably intended to protect its bearer against his enemies, although without specifying whether these enemies were material or otherworldly.
 UCLAiC are pleased to have contributed to the re-discovery of the name of this ancient Egyptian who lived over 2000 years ago.
 This exciting work also recently appeared as part of a BBC report on UCL’s research on non-destructive technical imaging for recovering ancient hidden writing (see also: UCL News) and is also reported on the SEAHA blog.

 While the mystery of the name has been solved, there is yet much to learn about the Chiddingstone Castle coffin lid.
 It was acquired by Denys Eyre Bower in the mid-20th century but unfortunately its original provenance is not known.
 The lid is probably part of an outer coffin that held an inner coffin which, in turn, held Irethoreru’s mummified body.
 One wonders whether elements of his burial equipment made their way into other UK/European museums and collections.
 Indeed, many Egyptian artefacts from the Third Intermediate Period and beyond (c.1000–c.300 BCE) bear the name “Irethoreru” (which may also be rendered as “Iret-hor-irou”, “Iret-horru”, “Iret-[en]-Hor-eru” or “Iretenhoreru”).
 Further detailed research, advanced imaging and materials analysis will be necessary to discover whether any of these funerary objects relate to Chiddingstone Castle’s Irethoreru.
 If you think you might have further information that could help Chiddingstone Castle learn more about their coffin lid please contact: firstname.lastname@example.org.